EhsanMoh/Leaflet-Maps-Marker/readme.txt

 * Portuguese (pt_BR) thanks to Andre Santos and Antonio Hammerl
 * Portuguese (pt_PT) translation thanks to Joao Campos
 * Romanian (ro_RO) translation thanks to Arian and Daniel Codrea
-* Russian (ru_RU) thanks to Ekaterina Golubina, supported by Teplitsa of Social Technologies
+* Russian (ru_RU) thanks to Ekaterina Golubina (supported by Teplitsa of Social Technologies) and Vyacheslav Strenadko
 * Slovak (sk_SK) thanks to Zdenko Podobny
 * Spanish (es_ES) thanks to David Ramirez, Alvaro Lara, Ricardo Viteri
 * Spanish (es_MX) thanks to Victor Guevara
 * Swedish (sv_SE) thanks to Swedish translation thanks to Olof Odier, Tedy Warsitha and Dan Paulsson
 * Turkish (tr_TR) thanks to Emre Erkan and Mahir Tosun
 * Ukrainian (uk_UK) thanks to Andrexj
+* Vietnamese (vi) thanks to Hoai Thu
 * Yiddish (yi) thanks to Raphael Finkel

 For full credits of each translations please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages) (had to remove backlinks from readme-file as it is considered as spam by WordPress :-/ )